UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 As such, we drop all irrelevant columns, and only kept year, month, PM2.5.
 Since we observed that there are 8739 missing values in the combined raw data from Table 2(Description of Missing Values), we’d drop all the missing PM2.5 value rows.
-FUrthermore, we are going to create a derived column ‘class’, which contains our explanatory variables “**time_A”** and”**time_B**”.
+Furthermore, we are going to create a derived column ‘class’, which contains our explanatory variables “**time_A”** and”**time_B**”.